pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/_index.md

 ## Components

-The Pulumi self-hosted [Components](components/) consist of Docker images for the Pulumi Service's frontend UI and backend API.
+The Pulumi self-hosted [Components](components/) consist of Docker images for the Pulumi Cloud's frontend UI and backend API.